-Engaging in any Prohibited Uses with a vehicle rented through Turo will be grounds for fines, suspension and/or cancellation of your membership.
-It will also lower the renter's liability coverage to state minimum limits or nullify coverage where allowable by applicable state law; if the owner has encouraged the engagement in a Prohibited Use, their coverage may be similarly reduced.
-Engaging in any Prohibited Uses will also eliminate any coverage for the renter for any claims related to physical damage.
+Guests who engage in any Prohibited Uses with a vehicle booked through Turo, may face a penalty fee, suspension, and/or removal from the platform.
+If you’re the primary guest, it’ll lower your liability coverage to state minimum limits or nullify coverage where allowable by applicable state law.
+If the host has encouraged you to engage in a Prohibited Use, we may similarly reduce their coverage.
+If you engage in any Prohibited Uses, it will also eliminate any coverage for any claims related to physical damage.

 Prohibited vehicle uses and activities include:

-- Permitting someone who is not an Approved Driver to drive a vehicle rented via Turo.
+- Permitting someone who is not an Approved Driver* to drive a vehicle booked via Turo.

-- Driving a manual transmission car without being expert in the use of clutches and manual transmissions.
-Note: If the drive train of a manual transmission car is damaged, the renter will be presumed to be at fault and will be held fully liable for repair of any damaged components of the car, as further detailed in our clutch policy.
+- Driving a manual transmission car without being an expert in the use of clutches and manual transmissions.
+Note: If the drivetrain of a manual transmission car is damaged, the primary guest will be presumed to be at fault and will be held fully liable for repair of any damaged components of the car.

 - Allowing the vehicle to be pushed or towed by anyone other than an authorized law enforcement or service vehicle.

-- to carry persons or property for hire, such as a taxi or parcel delivery service.
+- to carry persons or property "for hire" or to carry persons or property for compensation or a fee, including, but not limited to, taxi services, TNC services, and/or parcel, food, or grocery delivery services.
 You may, however, use the car for business purposes, such as attending meetings and carrying associated materials.

-- without a valid license, or if you do not meet our Eligibility Requirements.
-It is your responsibility to inform us when your license is expired or suspended, or if you believe you may no longer meet our Eligibility Requirements
+- without a valid license, or if you do not meet our requirements for booking a car.
+It’s your responsibility to inform us when your license is expired or suspended, or if you believe you may no longer meet our requirements for booking a car.

 - Smoking in the car.